 04 of 09

 Pringles cans are great for single batches of soap and like a PVC pipe mold, make a great round bar of soap.
-Oatmeal containers are great too, slicing the bar in half to have a semi-circle shape.Continue to 5 of 9 below.
+Oatmeal containers are great too, and you can slice the bar in half to have a semicircle shape.Continue to 5 of 9 below.

 05 of 09

-If you’re looking for a bigger loaf mold than a milk carton, try using a shoe box.
-Because the cardboard isn’t coated, you’ll need to line the mold, but you can do this with either freezer paper or (my favorite) a lightweight kitchen plastic bag.
-Just put the bag into the box and make sure that you push down into all of the corners.
+If you’re looking for a bigger loaf mold than a milk carton, try using a shoebox.
+Because the cardboard isn’t coated, you’ll need to line the mold.
+You can do this with either freezer paper or a lightweight kitchen plastic bag.
+Just put the bag into the box, and make sure that you push down into all of the corners.
 Wrap the excess plastic out of the box and around to the sides/bottom.
 Secure the bag with some tape.
-You will get little wrinkles on your bars of soap from the plastic, but we’re just getting started, right?
+You might get little wrinkles on your bars of soap from the plastic.

 06 of 09